How an Assamese singer made Dubai sing his love ballad

 It was in 2020, just a month before Covid-19 brought the world to a screeching halt, that Konwar arrived in Majuli, a quaint freshwater island in Assam, to perform at a music festival.

-Already the most sought-after young Assamese singer, Shankuraj had no idea that this trip was going to change his life and add the greatest spark to his creative domain.
+Already the most sought-after young Assamese singer, Konwar had no idea that this trip was going to change his life and add the greatest spark to his creative domain.

 “It was at that festival that I met her,” Konwar smiled as he opened up about Alakananda, the love of his life.
 “She was on the organising committee of the festival and I was there to perform.
 We became friends instantly.”